 LIFE LESSON: I love that Andre says it’s never too late.
-When he went from #1 to #141 he could have said, ‘That’s it, I’m done,’ especially since he hated tennis so much.
-But somehow he dug deep, tapped into that inner strength, got disciplined, changed bad habits for good ones, contained his ego, and didn’t mind being a superstar who was his own ball boy as he worked his way back to #1.
+When he was ranked #141 he could have said, ‘That’s it, I’m done,’ especially since he hated tennis so much.
+But he dug deep, tapped into his inner strength, got disciplined, exchanged bad habits for good ones, contained his ego, and didn’t mind being a superstar who was his own ball boy, as he worked his way back to #1.

 Begin today.
 No matter how old you are, do something that moves you in the direction of your dreams, your passion.
 You will feel empowered if you do just one new thing, whether it’s registering for a class, joining a club, learning and developing a new skill.
-Turn a hobby into a part-time business, hop on a bicycle, learn a new language, save for a specific goal, cut your hair, clean out your closets, travel to a place you’ve always wanted to go, volunteer for a worthy cause, or mentor someone.
+Turn a hobby into a part-time business, learn a new language, save money for a specific goal, clean out your closets, volunteer for a worthy cause, mentor someone.
 Shake things up.
 Live life fully.
-Andre had to reinvent himself after tennis and we can reinvent ourselves too.
+Andre had to reinvent himself after tennis, and we can too.

 “This honor leaves me deeply humbled, but also makes me think of others who don’t get their due – teachers, nurses, caregivers, struggling parents, all the people who do the right thing to win their own private Grand Slams.
 They already know what took me decades to figure out – that we are here to do good quietly, to shine in secret, to give when there is no crowd applauding, to give of ourselves to someone who can offer us nothing.”